-Lupins are a beautiful flower that you will find in many British gardens.
-Lupins are a staple of British cottage gardens, famed for both their height and colour.
+This traditional cottage garden favourite is a beautiful flower that you will find in many British gardens as well as in huge drifts in the wild.
 Originally hailing from the Mediterranean They are a perennial that will greet you with a gorgeous display year after year.
 Not a hugely long-lived perennial expect them to last in a British garden for around 6 years, they can last much longer in perfect conditions, however.
 They produce a large flowering spike that is full of colour and each plant can have lots of these spikes leading to a fabulous display.
 They will begin to flower around may and can last well into June.
 The flowers do go to seed quite quickly but your lupin will continue to produce more and more new spikes.
 To get the best out of these spikes though it is essential to behead the old spikes to give the new ones chance top flourish.

 How to deadhead lupins

-First, locate the finish spike, they are really easy to spot as the flowers will have turned to pods.
+First, locate the dead spike, they are really easy to spot as the flowers will have turned to pods.
+This will happen a few weeks after flowering all the way up into the autumn.
 They look like furry pea pods.
 You then follow the stem down to where they meet with some new growth and snip!
-Use a pair of sharp secateurs, scissors or a knife for this job.
+Use a pair of sharp secateurs, scissors or a sharp knife to dead head your flower spike leaving the leaves well alone.
 You can continue to deadhead your lupins throughout the summer.

 Leaving some spikes to seed